jelmerp/ghru_assembly/docs/README.md

 10. Assemble reads using SPAdes (by default the --careful option is turned **off**)
 11. Assess species identification using [bactinspector](https://gitlab.com/antunderwood/bactinspector)
 11. Assess assembly quality using Quast
-12. Sumarise all assembly QCs using Quast
+12. Summarize all assembly QCs using Quast
 13. (Optional if [QuailFyr](https://gitlab.com/cgps/qualifyr) qc conditions YAML file is supplied).
 Filter assemblies into three directories: pass, warning and failure based on QC  metrics

 A sumary of this process is shown below in the diagram that was generated when running Nextflow using the -with-dag command